Film Spoilers and

 Director John Carpenter paid convoluted, warped homage to Stephen King and H. P. Lovecraft in this film that blurred the boundaries of fantasy and reality, fact and fiction, sanity and insanity, and reality and cine-reality.

-The film's plot, told in flashback, was about insurance fraud investigator John Trent (Sam Neill) - now a violent and delusional asylum inmate in a padded cell ("I am not insane").
-He told how he went searching for horror novelist/writer Sutter Cane (Jürgen Prochnow) after his sudden disappearance.
+The film's plot, told in flashback, was about insurance fraud investigator John Trent (Sam Neill) - now a violent and delusional asylum inmate in a padded cell ("I am not insane"), who had been institutionalized after axe-murdering a reader of a popular horror novel, In the Mouth of Madness.

-He found him in the small town of Hobbs End in New Hampshire that resembled a place in Cane's latest novel In the Mouth of Madness for Arcane Publishing.
-It appeared to be a surrealistic gateway to another world of evil and madness, and Trent began to believe he was just a character in the just published book (called "the new Bible").
+Trent had been hired by Arcane Publishing director Jackson Harglow (Charlton Heston) to search for the author, Sutter Cane, who had mysteriously disappeared.
+Trent was tasked with retrieving the manuscript for Cane's latest novel (for Arcane Publishing).
+Trent found himself in the small town of Hobbs End in New Hampshire that resembled a place in Cane's novel.
+It appeared to be a surrealistic gateway to another world of evil and madness, and Trent began to believe he was a character in the just published book (called "the new Bible").

-He learned that god-like Cane's latest book was so powerful that it could change people ("I think, therefore you are!") - even turning anyone who read it into a mutant like creature.
+He learned that god-like Cane's latest book was so powerful that it could change people ("I think, therefore you are!") - making them paranoid and delusional, and even turning anyone who read it into a mutant like creature.
 Those who didn't like to read (or didn't read the book) could be converted by watching a movie adaptation of the book.

 The film's open-ended conclusion let the viewer decide whether Trent was insane or whether what he experienced was actually reality.

-Cobb's Mission to Implant Ideas into Robert Fischer's Mind Was Successful; He Was Reunited With 'Suicidal' Wife Mal and His Children, Presumably in the Real World (His Totem, A Spinning Top, Seemed to Wobble and Stop Spinning)
+Cobb's Mission to Implant Ideas (Termed "Inception") into Robert Fischer's Mind Was Successful; He Was Reunited With 'Suicidal' Wife Mal in Limbo But Rejected Staying There With Her; For a Successful Mission, Cobb's Fugitive Status as Mal's Murderer Was Erased, and He Presumably Joined His Children in the Real World (His Totem, A Spinning Top, Seemed to Wobble - Was He Really in Reality?)

-For the mission, Saito had hired Cobb to plant an idea ('inception') in the subconscious mind of Robert Fischer (Cillian Murphy), the son of dying Maurice Fischer (Pete Postlethwaite), who headed up a rival corporation to Saito.
-The idea would be that Robert Fischer - out of his own self-generated volition - would choose not to follow in his father's footsteps and would break up his corporate energy empire (Cobb's mission was to successfully plant the seed that his father never wanted him to be like him).
+For the new "inception" mission, Saito had hired Cobb to plant an idea ('inception') in the subconscious mind of Robert Fischer (Cillian Murphy), the son and heir of dying Maurice Fischer (Pete Postlethwaite), who headed up a rival energy corporation to Saito.
+The idea would be that Robert Fischer - out of his own self-generated volition - would choose not to follow in his father's footsteps and would break up his corporate energy empire.
+(Cobb's mission was to successfully plant the seed of the idea that Maurice never wanted his son Robert to be like him.)

 To accomplish their objective of planting seeds within Fischer, it was necessary to enter very deeply into his subconscious, possibly to a third dream level.
 Going deeper into dreams exponentially turned minutes into hours, into days, and even into years.